 Since most of the things to do in Phetchabun are on Khao Kho Mountain we will recommend that you stay around Khao Kho Viewpoint or Wat Phra That Pha Sorn Kaew Temple.

 Search or move this map around to find the best hotel for your travel needs

 ❥Also Read: Five Wonderful Things to Do in Hua Hin, Thailand

 Seeing the clouds at Khao Kho

-The best time to see the clouds are early morning or late afternoon.
+The best time to see the clouds is early morning or late afternoon.
 Some days, there is a lot of mist, others there’s no mist.
 A cloud cover cannot be guaranteed.

 Just after it rains, there will normally be some cloud cover as well so keep an eye out for this.